 - Capital Expenditures: Review and approve management’s recommendations to the Board for significant capital expenditures, including for real estate, facilities and information technology;

-- Strategic Transactions: Review, approve and monitor significant mergers, acquisitions, divestitures, joint ventures, minority investments, and other debt and equity investments;
+- Strategic Transactions: Review, recommend for approval to the full Board, and monitor significant mergers, acquisitions, divestitures, joint ventures, minority investments, and other debt and equity investments;

 - Capitalization: Review and oversee management’s plans and objectives for the capitalization of the Company, including target credit rating and the structure and amount of debt and equity to meet the Company’s financing needs;